teknoir/teknoir.github.io/docs/avangard/device_management.md

 * TBD

 ## What to do before site installation
-What to do prior on site install of a Sustayn device
+What to do prior on site install of a Sustayn device.
+A sort of QA testing before putting it in the field.

 ### Insert SD card
 Describe how device is identified, how to choose correct SD card, markings etc